Elections in the Central African Republic

 The Central African Republic elects on the national level a head of state – the president – and a legislature.
 The president is elected for a five-year term by the people.
 The National Assembly (Assemblée Nationale) has 105 members, elected for a five-year term using the two-round (or Run-off) system.

 The country has a multi-party system, with two or three strong parties and a third party that is electorally successful.
+In the latest 2020–21 Central African general election, president Faustin-Archange Touadéra won his re-election bid.